 3. Keep the hair dryer over the center area for a few seconds, making sure the air coming out is hot and then slowly begin to move it around the rest of the sticker.
 You want to heat the edges of the sticker last so you can prep for the next step.

-4. After you've let the sticker heat up, use the plastic card at an angle to gently scrape up under the sticker.
-You can also try using your fingertips.
-If the surface area is hot enough, you will be able to slide the card under the sticker's edge and begin to peel it away.
+4. After you've let the sticker heat up, use the plastic card at an angle to gently scrape up the glue under the sticker.
+You can also try using your fingertips to peel it up.
+If the surface area is hot enough, you will be able to slide the plastic card under the sticker's edge and begin to peel it and the adhesive away.

 5. Continue to push the plastic card — or razor blade — underneath the sticker until it completely breaks away from the car's surface.
 It is completely normal for the sticker to break apart during this removal process.